tamagui/tamagui/README.md

 See [the roadmap](roadmap.md):

+- [ ] Support extraction of custom components that extend lower level ones
 - [ ] Media Queries test coverage, docs and configuration
+  - [ ] `display` prop not extracting
 - [ ] Themes
 - [ ] Extraction - advanced traversals (see [plan](#advanced-traversal-plan))
 - [ ] Extract default styles to StyleSheet.create() for better fallback runtime speed